Twinkle at Woodchurch

 The War Memorial Gardens are a place of peace and quiet.
 The memorial itself is relatively plain, but is of great personal interest to me, as amongst the names inscribed on it are those of one ancestor of my step-father, and two members of my maternal grandmother's family

 The parish church of St. Mary the Virgin.
 Despite the big board outside saying church open - visitors welcome, all the doors were locked.
-I shall return at a later date to look around inside.
+However, I get access a few weeks later, but didn't have a lot of time.
+I shall return!.

 Lovely autumn tree in the churchyard.